TarasKoval/BashScripts/README.md

 COLLATZ
 #If n is even, divide n by 2.
 If not, multiply n by 3 and add 1.
 Repeat the process until n = 1.
 #Return the number of steps required to reach 1.

+DIFFERENCE OF SQUARES
+#Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.
+#key "-s" return sum of squares
+#key "-S" return square of sum